 Please note that misreading the timetable will not be accepted as a satisfactory explanation of absence.

-Results will be available for collection on the third or fourth Thursday in August.
+Results will be available for collection on the fourth Thursday in August.

 If you wish any other person (including family members) to collect your results on your behalf, you must give your written authorisation to them to bring in and they must bring photo identification.

-Candidates who do not collect their results on results day will be able to collect them from the college between 9am & 3pm during the new academic year.
+Candidates who do not collect their results on results day will be able to collect them from the school between 9am & 3pm during the new academic year.

 No results will be given out by telephone under any circumstances.

-The school will re-schedule papers internally (on the same day) where there is a clash of subjects.
-If you have a clash of units up to 3 hours in time you will sit one paper after another.
+The school will re-schedule papers internally (on the same day) where there is a clash of papers.
+If you have a clash of components up to 3 hours in time you will sit one paper after another.
 If sitting two or more papers takes you over 3 hours, candidates will normally sit one paper then have a break during which they will be supervised and must not have any communication with other candidates.
 They will then sit the second subject paper.
 Please confirm your own arrangements with the Exams Office and not what others in your class are doing, they may not have the same clash as you.
-It may be necessary for you to bring a packed lunch if you have exams in the morning and afternoon as you will have to remain in isolation until both examinations are completed.
+It may be necessary for you to bring a packed lunch if you have exams in the morning and afternoon as you will have to remain under supervision until both examinations are completed.
+Please be informed that you will not be allowed to use your mobile phone during this time.

 Invigilators will ask you to check before the exam starts.
 If you think something is wrong put your hand up and tell the invigilator immediately.